Communication is key

 It is your job as a dog owner to provide guidance and education to ensure a happy, healthy life.

-We start with manners, basic obedience.
-It is here we develop a common language that teaches our dogs to critically think and allows us to converse and express our needs and wants.
+We start with teaching manners with basic obedience.
+It is here we develop a common language that teaches our dogs to think critically and allows us to converse and express our needs and wants.
 At Heart of Gold Canine we don't have a "cookie cutter" method.
 Everything we do is tailored to you: your needs, goals, and budget.
 Once we begin, you will see the unbelievable results that will last a lifetime.
 As long as you are willing to teach, your dog is willing to learn.

 How do you train?